 Object Scanning is the key function for projection-mapping applications.
 The output of the scanning process is a pixel-map of the projector.
 The object scanner works at night and it is calibrated for outdoor use and scanning large objects such as cars or buildings.
 You should run the scan with a well-positioned and well-fixed projector.
-Once you move the projector, the scan result becomes invalid and the process has to be repeated with the new projector position.
+When you move the projector, the scan result becomes invalid and the process has to be repeated with the new projector position.

 How to scan the object?